Are you looking for an Amazon.ca Rewards Mastercard review? Then no look further as this post focuses on everything you need to know about the card.

 The other comparable card is the Triangle World Elite Mastercard which is targeted at people who do a lot shopping at Canadian Tire, Sports Check, Mark’s and Atmosphere locations.
 Like the PCFWEMC, the Triangle card is good where you can earn additional points, but it’s pretty basic if you’re shopping on Amazon.

 My Amazon.ca Rewards Mastercard review is positive.
 This is a no-fee card that gets linked to your Amazon account immediately so it’s perfect for those who shop a lot on Amazon.
-That being said, it lacks many other benefits that some of the best travel rewards credit cards offer and it’s not the best credit card without foreign transaction fees.
+It’s also one of the best store credit cards in Canada.
+That said, it lacks many other benefits that some of the best travel rewards credit cards offer and it’s not the best credit card without foreign transaction fees.